Guide to U.S. Native American Dollars

-The series was authorized under Public Law 110-82, The Native American $1 Coin Act, which requires the United States Secretary of the Treasury to “mint and issue coins in commemoration of Native Americans and the important contributions made by Indian tribes and Individual Native Americans to the development of the United States.”
+The program was authorized under the Native American $1 Coin Act, signed into law by President George W. Bush on September 20, 2007.
+The Act required the Secretary of the Treasury to “mint and issue coins in commemoration of Native Americans and the important contributions made by Indian tribes and individual Native Americans to the development of the United States and the history of the United States.”

 The obverse of each coin features the portrait of Sacagawea and her child Jean Baptiste Charbonneau.
 This design was created by Glenna Goodacre and used for the prior Sacagawea Dollar series.
 The inscription LIBERTY appears above, with the motto IN GOD WE TRUST in the left field.
 The date and mint mark were moved from their previous position in the right field to the edge of the coin.

 The reverse of each coin carries a design emblematic of one important Native American or Native American contribution.
 The specific themes as well as the actual designs are selected by the Secretary of the Treasury following consultation with the Committee on Indian Affairs of the Senate, the Congressional Native American Caucus of the House of Representatives, the Commission of Fine Arts, the National Congress of American Indians, and review by the Citizens Coinage Advisory Committee.
 The required reverse inscriptions are UNITED STATES OF AMERICA and the denomination expressed as “$1”.

 The following design themes have been chosen for the program:

 - 2009: Agriculture and Three Sisters Method of Planting

 - 2010: Government and the Great Tree of Peace

 - 2012: Trade Routes in the 17th Century